HoracioGutierrez/javascript-training-basic/README.md

 ## Exercises

-Each exercise can be found in the `exercises` folder.
+Each exercise can be found in the `exercise-XX` folders.
 Each exercise has a `README.md` file that explains the exercise and the steps to complete it.